datasektionen/bawang-content/sektionen/organisation/body_en.md

 Officials are also elected at a chapter meeting.
 Every official is responsible for one club or activity in the chapter.
 If you want to get engaged in a club or activity you are welcome to turn to its volunteer!

-If you want to be a volunteer you have to run for election.
-Most of our elections are handled at the Election Chapter Meeting (mid May) and Mulled Wine Chapter Meeting (Late November/early December) and the nomination period starts rougly one month before the meetings.
-To nominate and handle your nominations go to our [election page](val.datasektionen.se).
-If you are interested in knowing what the responsible of a position is, you can contact the current volunteer.
+If you want to be an official you have to run for election.
+Most of our elections are handled at the Election Chapter Meeting (mid May) and Mulled Wine Chapter Meeting (Late November/early December) and the nomination period starts roughly one month before the meetings.
+To nominate and handle your nominations go to our [election page](https://val.datasektionen.se).
+If you are interested in knowing what the responsible of a position is, you can contact the current official.

 ### Statutory Auditors